 In Memoriam — Farewell Dick Leitsch

-1960’s gay rights champion Dick Leitsch died on June 22, 2018.
-We’ll be bringing you a full episode about Dick and his contributions to the movement during Season Four.
+The 1960s gay rights champion Dick Leitsch died on June 22, 2018.
+We’ll be bringing you a full episode about Dick and his contributions to the movement during season four.
 In the meantime, we’ve produced this farewell episode to introduce you to Dick, who was a one-of-a-kind, out-and-proud, fearless leader at a time when few people dared to risk all to carry the ball forward in the fight against police oppression and society’s condemnation.

 We’re bringing you this episode with heavy hearts.
 Dick Leitsch, an indomitable character and an early trailblazer in New York City’s 1960s gay rights movement, has died.

 In the words of Matthew Riemer from LGBT_History, “If you’ve had a drink in a bar in New York City without fear of being refused service for being gay, or of being arrested or caught up in a raid, raise a glass to to Dick Leitsch.
 And remember where we came from.”

 Dick was a force of nature, and as president of the Mattachine Society of New York, he fought against police harassment and entrapment and made headway at a time when there had been little hope for real change.
 He’s probably best known for leading a well-planned protest in 1966 called the “Sip-In,” which was directly inspired by the earlier lunch counter sit-ins of the Black civil rights movement in the American South.

 With reporters and a photographer in tow, Dick and three other Mattachine activists shined a light on the routine harassment and criminalization of gay people just wanting to go get a drink.

 I first met Dick when I interviewed him in 1989 for my oral history book.
 His rapid-fire Kentucky sass-talk just about overwhelmed me.
 And the prospect of transcribing everything he said that day totally overwhelmed me.